 (USA vs Smith) If you violate a federal law your case will be adjudicated in the federal court system.
 For instance, if a person was charged with a crime by a federal government agency (i.e., FBI, DEA, FTC, Department of Justice) the case will be adjudicated in the Federal Court system.
-Please keep in mind that Federal Court Criminal cases will not appear in County Court Record unless it originated as a state crime but was later determined to be a federal crime.
+Please keep in mind that Federal Court Criminal cases will not appear in County Court records unless they originated as a state crime but were later determined to be a federal crime.

-Although these types of searches may appear quick, comprehensive, and inexpensive, they may not include records from the courts you need searched.
+Although these types of searches may appear quick, comprehensive, and inexpensive, they may not include records from the courts you need to search.
 The providers of these searches often download data from numerous publicly available criminal data sources and allow you to search them all at once.
 Although you can search a significant amount of data, some courts are not included in these databases and that means you are left with trying to determine if the search was accurate and comprehensive in coverage.
 Furthermore, if this search uncovers a record, it may require additional independent research at the source court to verify its accuracy.
-Without re-verification you could make decisions with information that may not be up to date or positively identified to your subject.
+Without re-verification, you could make decisions with information that may not be up to date or positively identify with your subject.

-CS Business Screen Recommends searching all the above-mentioned criminal record sources to insure you get a more comprehensive search than searching a single source.
+CS Business Screen Recommends searching all the above-mentioned criminal record sources to ensure you get a more comprehensive search than searching a single source.